lavanya9052/Machine_Learning_Algorithms/README.md

 Key Concepts
 1. Distance Metric: KNN often uses Euclidean distance to find the distance between data points.
-2. K-7Value: The number of neighbors to consider (K).
+2. K-Value: The number of neighbors to consider (K).
 Choosing an optimal K value is essential for the algorithm's accuracy.
 3. Voting Mechanism: For classification, each neighbor votes for the class label, and the label with the most votes is selected.

 How KNN Works